-Good News Clubs in Sarasota, Manatee, & Hillsborough Counties
+Good News Clubs in Manatee and Sarasota Counties

 Good News Clubs are free after-school programs that take place in public schools in our community.
 In this environment, kids play games, learn Scripture, and hear engaging Bible lessons to deepen their understanding of God's love for them.